 You may pack any foods you wish in your child’s lunch – we do not restrict any specific foods.
 If your child has a food allergy that could be triggered by being in the presence of a specific food, please contact us so we can discuss how to best provide for your child.

-Do you provide a snack?
+Do you provide snack?

-What does my child need to bring to camp each day?
+What does my child need to bring to camp?